-Before India became free, it already had the potential to boast of fashion epitomes, one of whom was Maharani Gayatri Devi.
-The royal palette consisted of dark glasses and French chiffon sarees in pastel hues such as Ivory, Light pink and Dutch blue along with jewellery pieces such as pearls and satin blouses.
-The men of the royal family were adorned with heavily embroidered coats and tunics, layered necklaces of pearls and gems as well as turbans encrusted with jewels.
-There were also later instances when the men adapted to European style of suits, pants and ties.
+Before India became free, it already had the potential to boast of fashion epitomes, one of which was created by Maharani Gayatri Devi.
+The royal palette consisted of dark glasses and French chiffon sarees in pastel hues such as Ivory, Light Pink and Dutch Blue, and jewellery pieces such as pearls and satin blouses.
+The men of the royal family were adorned with heavily embroidered coats and tunics, layered necklaces of pearls and gems, and turbans encrusted with jewels.
+Later, the men adapted to the European style of suits, pants, and ties.

 Image source: www.thehindu.com